-I combine my passion for drawing with my love of textiles and an extremely strong impulse to never throw anything away.
-It is important to me to recycle as much as possible.
+I combine my passion for drawing with my love of textiles, encorporating surface stichery to tell stories and repurposing of materials is important to me.
+Questions of identity and the female experience are evident in my work.
 As well as exhibiting and selling my work I enjoy being involved community art projects and take commissions.
-I have just completed a Fine Art Degree at Chichester University in order to challenge my practice.

 My work is about the world as I see it.
 The female experience and questions of identity are a strong theme throughout.
 I get my inspiration from the everyday and am always looking for different ways to tell a story.